Community Projects

 Willow Lake

 Willow Lake is adjacent to the Community Center and pool.
 The HOA works with a lake management company to ensure the health of the lake is maintained.
 Additionally, in 2016, the HOA entered into an agreement with Loudoun County to permit the county to begin managing the lake for improved water quality, specifically for stormwater management as part of the Chesapeake Bay watershed.
 In 2021, the Board has adopted a Resolution to partner with Loudoun County to rehabilitate Willow Lake and the compact clay dam that creates it.
 This project will be accomplished in two Phases.
-Phase 1 is to rehabilitate the dam outfall (drainage side of the dam).
-Phase 2 will involve improving the dam by eliminating trees growing upon it and may include removing excess sediment that has accumulated since 1971 restoring capacity to the lake and ensuring proper form to the lake bed.
+Phase 1, now complete, rehabilitated the dam outfall (drainage side of the dam).
+Phase 2 will involve improving the dam by eliminating trees growing upon it; adjusting the slope of the shoreline; and removing excess sediment that has accumulated since 1971, restoring capacity to the lake and proper form to the lake bed.